ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 ### Cognitive function
 Cognitive function is certainly dependent on a lot of variables.

+> For optimal cognitive function and intellectual achievement, it's crucial to maintain a balanced diet, engage in regular physical activity, get enough sleep, manage stress levels, and pursue intellectual stimulation through education and learning opportunities.
+These factors, along with a supportive environment and access to resources, are more likely to contribute to intellectual achievement than chocolate consumption alone.

 ![alt](/assets/2023-01-25/cognitive-function-Jane-s-Paulsen.jpg)

+### Sources of Flavonoids

+ChatGPT
+> The potential benefits of flavonoids can also be obtained from other dietary sources like fruits, vegetables, and teas.

+### Nobel Laureates

+ChatGPT
+> Intellectual or academic achievements.
+>
+> There are numerous other factors at play, such as investment in education, research infrastructure, socioeconomic conditions, and cultural values, that have a more significant impact on the number of Nobel laureates in a given country.

 ## Access to chocolate
 As chocolate is a non-necessary goods, unlike rice or eggs, inhabitant in difficult situations, may not priorities chocolate consumption if they are already struggling to find a decent everyday meal.

+ChatGPT
+> Chocolate consumption is primarily influenced by cultural, economic, and personal preferences.

 ### Price - Wealth
 If chocolate consumption is mainly dependent on average wealth, than chocolate consumption wouldn't be a "fiable" measure because of its high dependent nature.
 Wealth sensitive.